qnx/Raspberry-Pi-Hardware-Component-Samples/led-strip-matrix/mini_fastled/README.md

 - the number of LEDs was changed to 256 to match the size LED matrix I was testing with
 - the data pin was changed to the appropriate value for RaspBerry PI 4
-- A CRGBArray is used for the array of LEDs for easier porting
+- a CRGBArray is used for the array of LEDs for easier porting
-- some of the ported code is reordered with respect to the original script due to differences with C dependency ordering.
+- some of the ported code is reordered with respect to the original script due to differences with C dependency ordering

 [demo-reel-100](demo-reel-100)